ronin-co/blade/README.md

 useJWT<SessionToken>(token, secret);
 ```

 If the same JSON Web Token is parsed in different layouts surrounding a page or the page itself (this would happen if you place the hook above in a shared utility hook in your app, for example), the token will only be parsed once and all instances of the hook will return its payload.
-In other words, JWTs are automatically deduped across layouts and pages.
+In other words, JWTs are deduped across layouts and pages.

 ### Revalidation (Stale-While-Revalidate, SWR)